Topl/Knowledge-Base/docs/Developer/BaaS Portal Onboarding/creating-a-project.md

 Once you have clicked on the create new project button, you will be shown a screen where you can enter the project name in addition to being able to select which Topl BaaS Offerings you want to add to the project (Torus or Genus).
 :::info

 Torus enables you to send information to the Topl network while Genus allows you to listen for a response, useful as blockchains are asynchronous.
-Genus is still under development and should be released later on this year.
+Genus is still under development and should be released later this year.

 :::